Juvenile Justice Officer Job Information

 Job Duties, Salary Potential And Education of a Juvenile Justice Officer

-Working in law enforcement, corrections or probation can be taxing under the best of circumstances, and careers in criminology and criminal justice definitely aren't for everyone.
+Working in law enforcement, corrections, or probation can be taxing under the best of circumstances, and careers in criminology and criminal justice definitely aren't for everyone.
 It takes a special kind of person, though, to work with youth.
-That's why the work of juvenile justice and juvenile detention officers are so important.
+That's why the work of juvenile justice and juvenile detention officers is so important.

 Most states have special laws regarding the treatment of juveniles in the case of crimes, arrests, detention, incarceration, and court procedures.
 They also employ special officers to deal solely with young offenders.

 Juvenile officers work with troubled youth who have been charged with or convicted of crimes that would likely include jail or even prison sentences if they were adults.
 Juvenile justice officers are probation officers who specialize in dealing with youthful offenders.

 Juvenile officers may also serve as detention or residency officers.
 They supervise children and young adults who have been sentenced to incarceration in a juvenile justice facility or who are awaiting trial or assessment.